noevazz/big_o_python/README.md

 # Big O Notation Using Python Examples

 Big O notation is a method for determining how efficient an algorithm is.\
-This knowledge lets us design better algorithms.\
+This knowledge lets us design better algorithms.

 ## About The Big O Notation

-Eefficiency is classified by the relation of a large input (denoted by "n" in Big O notation) and the numbers of operations required by the algorithm.
+Efficiency is classified by the relation of a large input (denoted by "n" in Big O notation) and the numbers of operations required by the algorithm.

 ### Big O Notation's Order Of Growth